Creating a receiving order

 Q.Who is the Shipwire contact for arranging delivery?

-If your carrier or supplier requires a name and contact number for arranging delivery, you should provide them with the Shipwire contact number for support: 888-SHIPWIRE (International: +1 (650) 561-4800)
+If your carrier or supplier requires a name and contact number for arranging delivery, please reference the Receiving Guide and follow the appointment scheduling information

 Q.How do I handle multiple packages/tracking numbers per ASN?